-China has a seemingly endless list of “consultants” and “experts” that range from every kind of lawyer imaginable, to specialized tax accountants, to government relations advisers.
-The list of questions for SMEs wishing to enter is equally long –Should I do market research first?
+China has a seemingly endless list of “consultants” and “experts” that range from every kind of lawyer imaginable to specialized tax accountants, to government relations advisers.
+The list of questions for SMEs thinking of starting a business in China, is equally long –Should I do market research first?
 What about opening a Representative Office?
 How can I “test” the market to see if there is even demand for my product/service?
 Do I need to register a legal entity before I can do business?
 What if I need to hire people legally in Mainland China?
 And how can I get my profits (if you make it that far!) back to my home country?

 Well, Start Small… Focus on Maintaining Growth and Real Business Control

 One option for market entry, that no lawyer or consultant will ever tell you and has been around for almost 15 years in China, is the sales incubation model.
-Before even setting foot in China, this model does not require any legal registration of ANY kind and allows for immediate commencement of business activities:
+Before even setting foot in China, this model does not require any company registration in China of ANY kind and allows for immediate commencement of business activities:

 - Hiring and hosting an experienced Sales Manager;

-- Importing and warehousing products (even setting up a factory incubator for local manufacturing, but that’s another article!);
+- Importing and warehousing products (even setting up a factory in China for local manufacturing, but that’s another article!);

 - Selling to local customers by invoicing in RMB; and